liviucotfas/ase-web-and-cloud-applications-security/02 - HelloWorld - Models, Forms, Model Binding, Validation.md

 ##  5. <a name='LinkingActionMethods'></a>Linking Action Methods

 1. We want to be able to create a link from the `Index` view so that guests can see the RsvpForm view without having to know the URL that targets a specific action method.
-Let's update de `Index` view as follows.
+Let's update the `Index` view as follows.

     > The **asp-action** attribute is an example of a **tag helper attribute**, which is an instruction for Razor that will be performed when the view is rendered.
 The asp-action attribute is an instruction to add a href attribute to the a element that contains a URL for an action method.